 Your LinkedIn headline is the most important line on your entire profile.
-It shows up everywhere — in search results, in recruiter inboxes, when you comment on posts, when you send a connection request.
+It shows up everywhere, in search results, in recruiter inboxes, when you comment on posts, when you send a connection request.
 It follows you around LinkedIn like a name tag.

-The default is whatever LinkedIn auto-fills — usually your current job title and company.
+And most people waste it.
+The default is whatever LinkedIn auto-fills, usually your current job title and company.
 That is fine for a business card.
 It is terrible for getting found by recruiters.

 LinkedIn gives you 220 characters for your headline.
 Those 220 characters determine whether you show up when a recruiter searches for someone like you.
-LinkedIn's algorithm treats your headline as one of the highest-weight fields for search ranking — more than your experience section, more than your skills.
+LinkedIn's algorithm treats your headline as one of the highest-weight fields for search ranking, more than your experience section, more than your skills.

 The best LinkedIn headlines follow a simple pattern: job title, core skills or specialties, and one specific value or outcome you deliver.
 Separated by pipe characters.